thelmaijemma/flipnotes/README.md

-This will be a quick loading full stack React (router) interface to allow users access and create text or visual spaces they can parse with infitinite dividers - "folders".
+This will be a quick loading full stack React (router) interface to allow users access and create text or image/ video "spaces" they can parse with infitinite dividers - "folders".
 Uses: similar to - a4 paper wallets, bullet journals